 9. Deployment

 The production deployment runs on Google Cloud Run in the asia-east1 region.
 The container is built with a multi-stage Dockerfile that produces an image of approximately 130 mebibytes.
 The image is pushed to Google Artifact Registry under the localpulse repository.
-Cloud Run pulls the image, runs it as a stateless service with one vCPU and 512 mebibytes of memory, and scales the service from zero to two instances.
-The custom domain localpulse.dmj.one is mapped to the service through a Cloud Run domain mapping; Google issues and renews the Transport Layer Security certificate automatically.
+Cloud Run pulls the image, runs it as a stateless service with one vCPU and 512 mebibytes of memory, and scales the service from zero to a single instance at concurrency eighty (raising the ceiling is a one-line change).
+The custom domain localpulse.dmj.one is fronted by Cloudflare, which proxies to the Cloud Run service URL; Transport Layer Security is terminated and renewed automatically.

 9.1 Dockerfile